 “Mamleev is, of course, a philosopher, but above all, he is an excellent writer.
 He continues Dostoevsky’s tradition as he seeks to understand the depths of the human spirit and the mysteries of human nature.
 This search permeates all his famous short stories and his legendary novel The Sublimes – all of them have become modern classics of Russian literature.”

 Mamleev belonged to a group of semi-underground writers not recognized by the Soviet regime and ignored by Soviet publishers.
 His early works were distributed through the samizdat system, where banned books were clandestinely reproduced by hand.

 Finding it impossible to publish at home, in 1974 Mamleev emigrated to the United States, where he lectured at prestigious universities, including Cornell.

 In 1983, he moved to France, where he taught Russian language and literature.
 During his period living abroad, Mamleev was almost forgotten in Russia – even among dissident intellectuals – but the opposite was true in the West.
 He quickly established a reputation among writers and Slavist, gaining recognition as one of the foremost Russian writers and thinkers.

 In the early 1990s, Mamleev was one of the first literary émigrés to return to Russia, where he garnered instant success, publishing numerous books, articles and essays well into the new millennium.
 His plays also became a staple of Russian theater.

-“Mamleev was the most influential Moscow esoteric thinker,” the author Dmitry Bykov told MK.
+“Mamleev was the most influential Moscow esoteric thinker,” popular Russian author Dmitry Bykov thinks.